 Alumni often look to their alma mater for information and support throughout their professional careers and beyond.
 Our wide range of programs and resources offers information for people in all stages of professional and personal development.
 Take complete advantage of a variety of electronic and in-person tools to navigate your professional path.
 From new graduates, to retirees, to those considering a new position, or rethinking their career path entirely, leveraging the University of Rochester network to its fullest potential is the best place to start.

 Every career journey is different, and learning from the experiences of others can help you navigate your own professional path.
-With the Greene Center’s Careers Unfiltered podcast, enjoy candid conversations and fresh takes on all-things career-related with University of Rochester students, staff, and alumni.
+With the Careers Unfiltered podcast, enjoy candid conversations and fresh takes on all-things career-related with University of Rochester students, staff, and alumni.

 Even after graduation, Rochester alumni still have access to the various tools and services provided by the Gwen M. Greene Center for Career Education and Connections and school-based career centers.
 Visit the links below to learn more about the resources available to you.

-Connect with University of Rochester LinkedIn groups:
+Official University of Rochester LinkedIn groups:

 For more information on career programs and networking events, contact Michelle Cavalcanti, associate director of alumni relations at email@example.com.

 Michelle Cavalcanti was named associate director, career and professional affinity programs in June 2017.
 She has returned to Rochester after many years of working on large and small alumni programs for the Africa Center for Strategic Studies in Washington, D.C. and Colby College in Waterville, Maine.
 Michelle is focused on expanding the professional development resources for all alumni and assisting alumni in connecting to opportunities that can help them achieve their professional goals.